vigneshragupathy/vignesh88.github.io/_posts/2020-06-12-publish-package-in-npm-and-serve-the-static-content-from-cdn.markdown

 {% highlight console %}
 location /static/ {
         root /tools.vikki.in/static;
     }
 {% endhighlight %}

 After doing some research I chose to utilize unpkg or jsdelivr for my site.

-> unpkg and jsdeliver are global CDN and they can be used to deliver any pacakges hosted in NPM
+> unpkg and jsdelivr are global CDN and they can be used to deliver any packages hosted in NPM

 [unpkg](https://unpkg.com/){:target="_blank"} and [jsdelivr](https://www.jsdelivr.com/){:target="_blank"} both provides CDN for the content hosted in NPM.
 So first we should have the static content published in [NPM](https://www.npmjs.com/){:target="_blank"}.

-## NPM Pacakage creation
+## NPM Package creation

 ### 1. Create the directory for adding packages for NPM